On $e$-cuspidal pairs of finite groups of exceptional Lie Type: relevant -cuspidal pairs

-\begin{remark} The reason we are not able to determine $R_L^G(\lambda)$ in the cases numbered $4^*$ and $3^*$ in Table \ref{table:Lusztig Induction E6 good l} is the following.
-Every constituent of $R_L^G(1^{(i)})$ in those lines is an element of an orbit of order 3.
+\begin{remark} The reason we are not able to determine $R_L^G(1^{(i)})$ in the cases numbered $4^*$ ($e=3$) and $3^*$ ($e=6$) in Table \ref{table:Lusztig Induction E6 good l} is part of a general problem of parametrising the characters in a Lusztig series in a canonical way when the corresponding centralizer is disconnected.
+In the cases above, every constituent of $R_L^G(1^{(i)})$ is an element of an orbit of order 3.
 However, we are not able to determine which element of this orbit is the right constituent.
 We only know that it has to be one of the three.
-This is indicated by adding an superscript $(i)$ to the constituents. \end{remark}
+This is indicated by adding a superscript $(i)$ to the constituents. \end{remark}